cjh1/parflow_data_management/README.md

 ```

 ### Python Packages
 Several Python packages are required.
-They can easy be installed using `pip` and one of the requirements files in the `requirements` subdirectory.
+They can easy be installed using `pip` to install this repo as a Python package.

 Clone this repo or download the source files.
 To easily clone:
 ```
 git clone https://github.com/tao558/parflow_data_management.git
 ```

 Navigate to the project root.
-Then, to install the python packages, run:
+Then, to install this package and all dependencies:
 ```
-pip install -r requirements/<local | production>.txt
+pip install -e parflow_data_management/
 ```
-Choose the requirements file that corresponds to the environment that the application will be run in (e.g., for local development, choose `local.txt`)

 ## Create a PostgreSQL Database
 Django needs a database to store the application's models.
 Simple instructions can be found at https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-django-application-on-ubuntu-14-04.
 The instructions are also copied below.